-Social-skills training can also help a teen learn new behaviors.
+Social skills training can also help a teen learn new behaviors.
 In this training, the therapist discusses and models appropriate behaviors like waiting for a turn, asking for help, or responding to teasing, then gives the teen a chance to practice.
-For example, a teen might learn to read other people's facial expression and tone of voice to respond more appropriately.
+For example, a teen might learn to read other people's facial expressions and tone of voice to respond more appropriately.
 Social skills training can help teach how behavior affects others and develop new ways to respond when angry or upset.

 It is beneficial for parents to use stress management methods, such as meditation, relaxation techniques, and exercise to increase their own tolerance for frustration so that they can respond more calmly to their teen's behavior.

-Teens with ADHD have a variety of needs.
-To assess these needs, the special-education teacher, along with the parents, the school psychologist, school administrators, and the classroom teacher, must assess the teen's strengths and weaknesses and design an Individualized Educational Program (IEP).
-The IEP outlines the specific skills the teen needs to develop as well as appropriate learning activities that build on the teen's strengths.
+A 504 plan or IEP will typically outline the specific skills the teen needs to develop as well as appropriate learning activities that build on the teen's strengths.
 Parents play an important role in the process.
-They must be included in meetings and given an opportunity to review and approve their teen's IEP.
-Some children may be placed in a special education class for all or part of the day.
-However, most children are able to stay in the regular classroom and learn along with their peers.
+They are often included in meetings and given an opportunity to review and approve their teen's special education plan.
+Depending on the nature of their challenges, some children with ADHD may be placed in a special education class for all or part of the day.
+However, many children with ADHD are able to stay in the regular classroom and learn along with their peers.
 Special accommodations may be used to assist the teen with ADHD to function in a regular classroom.